 Pranayama is generally defined as breath control, though this does not convey the full meaning of the term.
 The word pranayama derives from joining prana and ayama.
 Prana means ‘life force’ or ‘vital energy’ and is part of the astral body, whereas ‘ayama’ means an extension of expansion.
-The various techniques of pranayama free the nervous system from its habitual patterns and habits.
+The various techniques of pranayama free the nervous system from its habitual patterns.
 Through breathing from the upper third of the respiratory system, pranayama can move blocked pathways to the brain and the nervous system.
 As a result, new patterns emerge, alleys to the highway of the super-consciousness.
 Pranayama revitalizes the body, steadies the emotions, and creates great clarity of mind.

 5. Pratyahara – Detachment and the Interiorization of the Mind